 In the following, only the measured frequency and active and reactive power outputs are shown.
-The first scenario corresponds to a frequency drop of 0.5 Hz for 15 seconds.
-From the first case shown in Fig. 11, it can be observed that the frequency varies with a ramp of 0.2 Hz/s, or 5 seconds per varied Hz, for both the drop and recovery of the frequency.
-According to the Swedish grid code (Svenska Kraftnät, 2005), the wind turbine should maintain its active power production at any given frequency within the specified normal frequency range, i.e.: from 49.5 Hz to 50.5 Hz; while varying its output power for frequencies outside this range and ultimately ceasing to operate at frequencies outside the full operational range, i.g.: 48 Hz to 52 Hz.
-The upper plot for frequency dip in Fig. 11 shows that the active power is kept constant at 0.7 pu for most of the time during the test.
+The first scenario corresponds to a frequency drop of 0.5 Hz for 15 s.
+From the first case shown in Fig. 11, it can be observed that the frequency varies with a ramp of 0.2 Hz s-1, or 5 s per varied Hz, for both the drop and recovery of the frequency.
+According to the Swedish grid code (Svenska Kraftnät, 2005), the wind turbine should maintain its active power production at any given frequency within the specified normal frequency range (i.e. from 49.5 to 50.5 Hz) while varying its output power for frequencies outside this range and ultimately ceasing to operate at frequencies outside the full operational range (i.e. 48 to 52 Hz).
+The lower plot for frequency dip in Fig. 11 shows that the active power is kept constant at 0.7 pu for most of the time during the test.
 At 30 s, the active power is slightly reduced, mainly due to variations in wind speed during the test.

-The second scenario corresponds to two consecutive frequency swells of 1 Hz.
-The frequency is initially controlled at 50 Hz and varied upwards with a ramp of 0.05 Hz/s, or 20 seconds per varied Hz.
-A frequency of 51 Hz is maintained for approximately 25 seconds.
-The frequency is then increased to 52 Hz.
+The second scenario corresponds to two consecutive frequency swells of $1\,\mathrm{Hz}$.
+The frequency is initially controlled at $50\,\mathrm{Hz}$ and varied upwards with a ramp of $0.05\,\mathrm{Hz}\,\mathrm{s}^{-1}$, or $20\,\mathrm{s}$ per varied Hz.
+A frequency of $51\,\mathrm{Hz}$ is maintained for approximately $25\,\mathrm{s}$.
+The frequency is then increased to $52\,\mathrm{Hz}$.
 The results are shown on the right-hand side of Fig. 11.

 Observe in the lower plot that the upward and downward tendency of the output power suggests that the wind turbine varies its operating point according to wind speed and not with demand for the applied frequency.
-In addition, the active power increases slightly 10 seconds after the frequency reaches 51 Hz, at 40 s, while continuing to increase as the system frequency increases, at 60 s.
+In addition, the active power increases slightly 10 s after the frequency reaches 51 Hz, at 40 s while continuing to increase as the system frequency increases, at 60 s.
 A critical point is finally encountered at 80 s when the frequency reaches 52 Hz.
-The wind turbine enters an operational mode which affects the active power output, whilst experiencing an oscillation at roughly 100 Hz.
-The wind turbine shuts down, via an over-frequency protection relay, five seconds after the frequency reaches 52 Hz, at t=85 s.
+The wind turbine enters an operational mode which affects the active power output whilst experiencing an oscillation at roughly $100 \,\mathrm{Hz}$.
+The wind turbine shuts down, via an over-frequency protection relay, $5 \,\mathrm{s}$ after the frequency reaches $52 \,\mathrm{Hz}$, at $t = 85 \,\mathrm{s}$.
 The different power production levels experienced when conducting the test are also somewhat reflected in the reactive power output of the wind turbine, as seen in the red traces for both scenarios in Fig. 11.

 Figure 11.
-Frequency variation test, showing set-points of active and reactive power during frequency dip (left-side figures) and frequency swell (right-side figures).
+Frequency variation test, showing set points of active and reactive power during frequency dip (a, c) and frequency swell (b, d).